mparker-landt/Milestone_Project_1/README.md

 - [Draw.io](https://www.drawio.com/)

 ## Testing
-Testing of the website was performed throughout it's development period.\
+Testing of the website was performed throughout its development period.\
 The local files were opened and used in a Firefox or Chrome Web browser to view the visual and functional bugs.\
 Browser Developer Tools were used to debug the code and explore mobile screens.